Updated April 2020

 Answers to select questions were made available by the Association of Administrators of the Interstate Compact on Adoption and Medical Assistance through the Child Welfare Information Gateway (www.childwelfare.gov).

-If you have state-specific questions, call your State Agency Adoption Assistance Contact or the NACAC Volunteer (listed above).
+If you have state-specific questions, call your State Agency Adoption Assistance Contact.
 If you have questions about a specific adoption assistance payment (such as the payment being late or you are changing addresses or bank account), call your State Agency Adoption Assistance contact or the general number for that agency.

 For other questions, contact NACAC at 651-644-3036, 800-470-6665, or firstname.lastname@example.org.

 Who Is Eligible for Adoption Assistance?

 - How does Oklahoma define special needs to determine eligibility?

 A child must have special needs determined to be eligible for:

 - federally funded adoption assistance, per OAC 340:75-15-128.2;